How Much Can Your Game Make?

 September 29, 2020

-If your gamedev goal is to sell your game, you want to think about what kind of sales to target.
+If your gamedev goal is to sell your game, you want to try to predict how much you might sell.
 (Why?).

 Well, how do you do that?

 It’s going to involve a fair amount of guess work and some gut feeling, but you can approximate it based on some research.
 Here’s a simple method we used.

 Find the set of tags on Steam that brings up a list of games more or less similar to the one you’re making.
 You want to keep adding and removing tags until you find a list that you feel your game would snugly fit in.”